 1. 10 Places to see and things to do in and around Rabat

 The Moroccan capital is a city that is busy and constantly buzzing with life.
-It has a long and rich history and because of this, it is the perfect place to visit many captivating historical landmarks.
+It has a long and rich history and is the perfect place to visit many captivating historical landmarks.

 Rabat also has its own blue city that reminded us of Chefchaouen in so many ways.